LIHEAP Fact Sheet

-To assist low income households, particularly those with the lowest incomes that pay a high proportion of household income for home energy, primarily in meeting their immediate home energy needs.
+To assist households with low incomes, particularly those with the lowest incomes that pay a high proportion of household income for home energy, primarily in meeting their immediate home energy needs.

 Title XXVI of the Omnibus Budget Reconciliation Act of 1981 (Public Law 97-35), as amended.

-All 50 States, the District of Columbia, 5 territories, and about 153 tribes and tribal organizations receive LIHEAP grants each year.
-State and federally recognized tribes (including Alaska native villages) may apply for direct LIHEAP funding.
+States, federally recognized tribes and tribal organizations (including Alaska native villages), and territories may apply for direct LIHEAP funding.

-Grantees must provide crisis assistance.
-They have the option to provide home cooling, weatherization and/or energy-related minor home repairs.
+Grantees must provide crisis assistance through at least March 15.
+They have the option to provide home cooling, weatherization, and/or energy-related low-cost home repairs or replacements.

 Type of Grant: